Nicotine & Gravy

 The Song:

-"Nicotine & Gravy" falls in to so many categories.
-It's funky, sexy, thick, twisted, strange, just to start.
-It's heavily structured and arranged, though it's also a band jam.
+"Nicotine & Gravy" can be classified in many ways.
+It's funky, sexy, thick, twisted, strange, accomplished, fun, just to start.
+It's heavily structured and arranged, though it's also a bit of a band jam.
 You can sing along to it.
-These many qualities are since, as Beck explains, this brilliant recording "was actually three or four songs put together.
+These many qualities are due to the fact that, as Beck explains, this brilliant recording "was actually three or four songs put together.
 I had a bunch of things written when Mickey (Petralia) and Tony (Hoffer) came on board as engineers.
 We worked on the stuff as a group, a squad, all hands on deck.
 They heard things that worked together, and so we tried them.
 The beauty of working that way on computer is, when you don't like it, you just hit 'undo.'"

 These tight verses lead into the choruses, which are similarly entertaining.
 The lines are quick brush strokes of a character portrait; effective, if not odd ("Her left eye is lazy / She looks so Israeli / Nicotine and gravy").
-Brilliantly funny and very descriptive for such few words.
+The chorus is quite funny and very descriptive for such few words.
 As Beck explained them, "It's just a novelistic flourish that conjures up a character study."
+Yup.
 After the second, longer chorus, the song slides into a surreal bridge of "na na na"s.
 This part is highlighted by some beautifully warped strings, arranged by none other than Beck's dad, David Campbell.
-Clearly, his sensibilities perfectly match his son's.

-After this, the song goes minimal, with the chorus rapped over some percussion and bass.
-This then finally combusts into a full-out melange of all the melodies so far at once (verse, chorus, bridge), before jamming away -- funky funky bass, horns, panting, seductive Israeli synthesizer licks, DJ Swamp scratching, piano, and, according to the liner notes, banjo (which for the life of me I cannot hear!).
+After this, the song goes minimal, with the chorus rapped over a rhythmic percussion and bass.
+This then finally combusts into a full-out melange of all the melodies so far at once (verse, chorus, bridge), before jamming away to the end: funky funky bass, horns, panting, seductive Israeli synthesizer licks, DJ Swamp scratching, piano, and, according to the liner notes, banjo (which for the life of me I cannot hear!).

 Beck has my favorite description though of this wonderful song, "It's a little movie, they all kind of are.
 It's imagery, and there is no linear beginning, middle or end.
 They're just atmospheres and impressions from a story.
 Actually, they're probably more of photographs."
 Beck's combined these "photographs" into a collage and the result is one of his more amazing recordings.